TimBeutelspacher/DataPipeline/Grafana/README.md

 - HTTP Method: Post

 ## Building a dashboard
-To build a dashboard we need data in our databasse.

-The first option to query data ist to use the existing form provided by Grafana:
+The first option to query data is to use the existing form provided by Grafana:
 ![GrafanaQuery](https://github.com/TimBeutelspacher/DataPipeline/blob/master/images/GrafanaQuery.PNG)

 The second option is to write a query in InfluxQL: